theogravity/electron-dl-manager/README.md

 - Get progress updates on the download
 - Be able to cancel / pause / resume downloads
 - Support multiple downloads at once
+- Persist downloads when the app closes, allowing them to be restored / resumed later

 Electron 26.0.0 or later is required.